Skip to main content

 Daniel Barenboim

-Following the success of the first edition of the Chamonix Vallée Classics Festival, I am thrilled to introduce the second edition 30 July – 7 August 2025.
+Following the exceptional success of the first and second editions of the Chamonix Vallée Classics Festival, I am thrilled to introduce the third edition 29 July – 5 August 2026.

 As many of you know, this project was originally conceived together with the wonderfully energetic and passionate late Bernard de Launoit, Executive President and CEO of the Queen Elizabeth Music Chapel (Chappelle de la Reine) in Waterloo, Belgium.
 Our inaugural festival was dedicated to his memory.
-I am absolutely delighted that his widow, Vanessa, has agreed to join us this year and has become a patron of the festival.
+I am absolutely delighted that his widow, Vanessa, has become a patron of the festival.

 We continue to aim to strengthen Chamonix’s position as a premier cultural destination in the Alps.
 The festival is focused on classical music but will also be linked to Chamonix’s rich history in all of the major forms of artistic expression and culture.
-The festival is organised to appeal both to those already holidaying in the mountains and those wishing to make a special trip.
-Everyone can be sure to be excited by both the music and all that Chamonix has to offer and its unique way of life.
+We are grateful to local artist, skier, mountain guide, Lionel Wibault, for the use of his works for the festival images and also to Anne Friang, President of the Association Les Amis Gabriel Loppé and the artist’s great-great- granddaughter, for her support for the festival and the partnership with the Association.

-In 2025, the concerts will be held at the beautiful Eglise St Michel and the Espace Michel Croz 2 (EMC2).
-We are grateful once again to both for their continued encouragement for and engagement with this year’s festival.
-We very much appreciate also the financial and non-financial support of the Chamonix valley community for the second edition of the Chamonix Vallée Classics Festival.
+The concerts will be held once again at the beautiful Eglise St Michel and the Espace Michel Croz 2 (EMC2) for the concerts with piano.
+We continue to be grateful to both for their continued encouragement for and engagement with this year’s festival.
+We very much appreciate also the financial and non-financial support of Mairie and the Chamonix valley community for the third edition of the Chamonix Vallée Classics Festival.

-We are hugely thankful for the exceptional financial support of our patrons, friends and brochure advertisers, including our principal sponsor, Barnes, our valued social partner, À Chacun Son Everest and our newest partner, Chamonix Ten80.
+We are of course hugely thankful for the wonderful financial support of our patrons, friends and brochure advertisers including our principal sponsor, Barnes, and value our social partnership with A Chacun Son Everest.
 I am immensely grateful to you all for your generosity and your encouragement in the creation of the Chamonix Vallée Classics as an annual festival.

 As ever I recognise the extraordinary and tireless year-round work of the whole organising committee in putting together this second edition.
 Thank you for all your efforts.

-We look forward to welcoming all to the second edition of the Chamonix Vallée Classics Festival.
+We look forward to welcoming all to the third edition of the Chamonix Vallée Classics Festival.

 Let the music begin!